badal-io/gcp-airflow-foundations/docs/features.rst

 ------------------

 GCP Airflow Framework supports ingesting data to BigQuery from relational databases, including Oracle and MySQL, using Dataflow jobs.
-An example configuration file for migrating Oracle tables to BigQuery using Dataflow can be found here: :ref:`_oracle`.
+An example configuration file for migrating Oracle tables to BigQuery using Dataflow can be found here: :ref:`Oracle`.
 As a prerequisite for the ingestion, the Dataflow `.jar` file must be available in a bucket on Cloud Storage.
 Ingesting data using Dataflow is compatible with all other features of GCP Airflow Framework, including chosing from incremental or full ingestions.
 In addition, with Dataflow the source table schema can be fetched from metadata tables in the source database.